-- Not "Human Research": Activities must meet the DHHS or FDA definition of "research" involving "human subjects" for the activity to fall under IRB oversight.
+• Not "Human Research": Activities must meet the DHHS or FDA definition of "research" involving "human subjects" for the activity to fall under IRB oversight.
 Activities that meet neither definition of "Research involving "Human Subjects" are not subject to IRB oversight or review.
-Contact the IRB Office in cases where it is unclear whether an activity meets the regulatory definition of Human Research. - Exempt: Certain categories of Human Research may be exempt from regulation but require an IRB determination of exemption.
+Contact the IRB Office in cases where it is unclear whether an activity meets the regulatory definition of Human Research.

+- Exempt: Certain categories of Human Research may be exempt from regulation but require an IRB determination of exemption.
 It is customary for the IRB, or a third party, not the investigator, to determine whether Human Research is exempt from IRB review.
-An algorithm for determining whether an activity is exempt can be found on HHS.Gov (http://www.hhs.gov/ohrp/policy/checklists/index.html). - Review Using the Expedited Procedure: Certain categories of non-exempt Human Research may qualify for review using the expedited procedure.
-An algorithm for determining whether an activity qualifies for review using the expedited procedure can be found on HHS.Gov (http://www.hhs.gov/ohrp/policy/checklists/index.html).
+An algorithm for determining whether an activity is exempt can be found on HHS.Gov.
+Depending on the exemption category, and if you are obtaining broad consent, you must identify the types of research that may be conducted with the data/biospecimens, record and track who has agreed to or refused consent, and to track the terms of consent to determine whether proposed future secondary research use falls within the scope of the types of research identified in the ICF. - Review Using the Expedited Procedure: Certain categories of non-exempt Human Research may qualify for review using the expedited procedure.
+An algorithm for determining whether an activity qualifies for review using the expedited procedure can be found on HHS.Gov.
 Ultimately Pearl IRB will make the decision as to whether or not the study qualifies for expedited review. - Review by the Convened IRB: Non-Exempt Human Research that does not qualify for review using the expedited procedure must be reviewed by the convened IRB.